aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 Id=2 called GetPeople method of the PersonAppService in recorded time with the shown parameters and it' executed in 134 ms.

-### Calling GetPeople Method From Angularjs Controller
+### Calling GetPeople Method From AngularJS Controller

-It's time to open phonebook Angularjs **controller** and get people to show on the view.
+It's time to open phonebook AngularJS **controller** and get people to show on the view.

     (function() {